These spicy refrigerator pickles are crunchy, vinegar-y, salty and filled to the brim with fresh dill.

 A by-product of processing is texture.
 Refrigerator pickles tend to be crunchier and fresher tasting since they aren’t boiled in the jar for 15 minutes.
 But there are a lot of ways of keeping the crunch of canned pickles, so don’t write them off!

-note: these spicy refrigerator pickles have a strong enough acid component to be safely canned and stored, unsealed, for up to one year.
+Note: these spicy refrigerator pickles have a strong enough acid component to be safely canned and stored, unsealed, for up to one year.

-quick and spicy refrigerator dill pickles
+spicy refrigerator pickles

 Learn how to make spicy refrigerator pickles!
 This is a traditional dill pickle recipe, ramped up with dried chilis and red pepper flakes.
 Quick and easy!

 - Total Time: 15 minutes

 - Category: Pickles

 - Method: Hot pack